mikadosoftware/devmanual/docs/chapters/mind/software-literate-company.rst

 Things like intrusion detection programs would have been good, but thats just "normal best practise" not "professional ethics".

-Now, why did the woman at the top (an Obama confidant, and not likely a malicious actor) why did she not take this action?
+Now, why did the woman at the top (not likely a malicious actor) why did she not take this action?
 Because of the degree of obfuscation?
 Possibly.
 But the one thing that leaps out of OPM is the inabiliy to enmcrypt on COBOL mainframes.

 Perhasp Everything else is justifiable in the hindsight race.
 But when you